gruhn/typescript-sudoku/README.md

 const value: never = "obviously not never" as never
 ```
 `never` is useful to strategically provoke a type error.
-The plan is to formulate the sudoku type in such a way,
+The plan is to formulate the Sudoku type in such a way,
 that it is equal to `never` IF constraints are violated.

 `unknown` is a super-type of everything similar, to `any` ([What's the difference between `unknown` and `any`?](https://stackoverflow.com/a/51439876)).